vansh3585/Vyapaar-Tracker/README.md

-# Introducing BharatBill
+# Introducing Vyapaar Tracker

-Welcome to **BharatBill**, the first software in India designed to revolutionize the way you manage your GST invoices.
+Welcome to **Vyapaar Tracker**, the first software in India designed to revolutionize the way you manage your GST invoices.
 With BharatBill, you can seamlessly convert your GST invoices from PDF directly into an updated inventory system and streamline your invoice data management process.

 ## Features